Artist Statement

 I understand and experience art making to be a co-relational and performative ritual act that takes me to a threshold of opportunity to witness rather than a transcendent place of escape.
 Artist/theorist Bracha L. Ettinger articulates this co-relational experience as “[t]he artist in the matrixial dimension [a]s wit(h)ness in com-passionate hospitality.”
 Within my art practice I physically, emotionally and spiritually enter a matrixial aesthetic inquiry.
 As I make art I enter a co-relational dialogue with an-other.
 Within these dialogic co-encounters memory and becoming intermingle.

-Throughout my art career I have enacted the traditional practice of figurative drawing.
+The first two decades of my art career I enacted the traditional practice of figurative drawing.
 Not satisfied with the traditional artist/model relationship, a co-creative process of working with an-other developed.
 In re-performing the traditional practice of figure drawing I return to, and at the same time appeal to, a source of trauma: the objectification of women in the phallic sphere.
 In doing so, I expose myself, my collaborators, and the viewers to the vulnerability and fragility of intimacy.
 In entering the matrixial borderspace of art we have the opportunity to join-with/in difference and to transform the trauma of objectification into the potentiality of knowing from/of the other.

 Within the gestating wombspace of matrixial bordertime the other is encountered and revealed.
 My art practice is a wit(h)nessing, an ethics-in-process.
 It serves release of the female body/voice from the paranoic gaze of hegemonic phallic cultural norms that have dis/placed all that is feminine into the location of the other.
 The matrixial gaze resists such hegemony and provides the artist/co-creators/viewers the opportunity to be transported beside, before, below and beyond the phallic gaze.